Blitter: Other approaches

-Hardware sprites are small bitmaps that can be positioned independently, composited together with the background on-the-fly by the video chip, so no actual modification of the frame buffer occurs.
-The downside of sprites is a limit of moving graphics per scanline, which can range from three (Atari 2600) to eight (Commodore 64 and Atari 8-bit family) to significantly higher for 16-bit consoles and arcade hardware (the Neo Geo can display 96 sprites per line), and the inability to update a permanent bitmap (making them unsuitable for general desktop GUI acceleration).
+Hardware sprites are small bitmaps which can be positioned independently and are composited together with the background on-the-fly by the video chip.
+The frame buffer is not modified.
+The downside of sprites is a limit of moving graphics per scanline, which can range from three (Atari 2600) to eight (Commodore 64 and Atari 8-bit computers) to significantly higher for 16-bit consoles and arcade hardware (the Neo Geo can display 96 sprites per line.
+The inability to update a permanent bitmap makes them unsuitable for general desktop GUI acceleration.